TimPietrusky/TimPietrusky/README.md

-AI DevRel Engineer at RunPod = Developer + Creative Technologist + Open-Source Advocate + Technical Writer + Community Builder + Mentor + Public Speaker + Organizer.
+Tim Pietrusky aka NERDDISCO = AI DevRel Engineer at RunPod = Developer + Creative Technologist + Open-Source Advocate + Technical Writer + Community Builder + Mentor + Public Speaker + Organizer.

 Passionate about making AI accessible and helping developers bring their ideas to life.
 Former CTO and co-founder with 15 years of experience in full-stack development and DevOps.
 Always exploring the intersection of technology, creativity and human-centered design.
 Off-screen, you'll find him running in the forest, spending time with his 2 daughters, creating generative art, VJing at dnb events or jamming on his e-drum kit.